Tinashe Wears Crop Top & Miniskirt With Tassels For Latest Instagram Upload

 “I knew angels were real,” a fourth admirer commented.

 Tinashe is no stranger to impressing her loyal social media following.
 As previously reported by The Inquisitr, she attended New York Fashion Week in a skintight leopard-print catsuit that looked incredible on her.
 The garment covered her entire body and looked like it was painted on.
-She sported the look with long dark braided hair that fell down to her waist.
-She applied a glossy lip and wore pointy acrylic nails to finish the look off.
+She sported long, dark braided hair that fell down to her waist, also applying a glossy lip and wearing pointy acrylic nails to complete her look.